image

 Claiming relief under the DTA

-To obtain the benefits of the DTA, the company must first submit its Certificate of Residence (COR) to the IRAS as evidence it is a tax resident in Singapore.
+To obtain the benefits of the DTA, the company must first submit its Certificate of Residence (COR) to the IRAS as evidence of a tax residency in Singapore.
 Only Singaporean tax residents and the tax residents of the treaty partner are recognized.

 Tax residents of the treaty partner must also submit a COR certified by the tax authority of the treaty partner to the IRAS in order to obtain relief under the DTA.